Labour and Household Economics

 We undertake a variety of applied research using state of the art econometric techniques and a broad set of datasets for the UK, other developed and developing countries.
 We focus on a number of topical issues as well as drawing on historical events using both micro and macro approaches.
 Our current focuses are:

 1. Inequalities.
 We work on various aspects of labour market inequalities, such as earning gaps across different groups of workers (by gender, ethnicity, disability, social class), and unconscious bias in hiring and promotion.
-We also work on the public sector wage premium, job search, unemployment and employment choices.
 Besides labour market inequalities, we also work on income inequalities and poverty.

 2. Labour Market Issues across the Career and Lifecycle.
 We work on issues ranging from child labour to the impact that education and occupational choices, preferences, expectations and beliefs have on labour market outcomes.